 When Gregg’s mom talks to someone, she is so warm and present they feel they are the only other person on earth.
 I wanted to sneak her onto the plane back to Denver.

 Little stories are everywhere.
 As a Denver wedding photojournalist, I love weddings because I can be in the midst of all these dynamics and no one ever asks why I’m there.
 I’m the help.
-I’m like the guy refilling water glasses, in plain site but also invisible.
+I’m like the guy refilling water glasses, in plain sight but also invisible.
 It’s liberating.

 Gregg and Lauren have built a retreat and started a foundation, Restore the Restorers, which will someday become a movement to provide restoration to first responders, counselors, therapists, and veterans, people who devote their lives to helping others.
 They take care of everyone else, but who takes care of them?
 Their jobs are critical, but the burnout rate is high as they become mentally and emotionally depleted.
 These two now devote most of their time and resources to those so easily overlooked.
 To spend any time at all with them is to find this not only unsurprising, but inevitable.